joecupano/tqsl/WindowsBuildSetup.md

 v1.0 - Initial writing
 V1.1 - Update to newer library versions, 7/25/2013

-## Conventions

--- is a header
- - is a sub-item
-'command' means type that command without the quotes; when quotes are needed, I use "" CAPS means extra important, not shouting

-When you need to get a file, I say:

-Download and run from: http://example.url/product
-	"Link text on page to follow" (comment about which one to choose, maybe)

-If I don't mention something about an installer, leave it at the default unless you have a reason to change it.

 ## Prerequisites

 This is a Windows-specific tutorial.
 You must be running a version of Windows.